ThomasTJdev/nim_websitecreator/devops/sourcehut/README.md

 # Whats this?

-- Open Source Free Build service with [multiple Linux Distros to choose from](https://man.sr.ht/builds.sr.ht/compatibility.md), these are Manifest YAML files for Builds for development purposes.
+- Open Source Free Build service with [multiple Linux Distros](https://man.sr.ht/builds.sr.ht/compatibility.md), these are Manifest YAML files for Builds for development purposes.

 # Use